SAIL AWAY, Solo Exhibition, 2014

 Tate Modern, London, United Kingdom

-'SAIL AWAY' considered connections through travel, trade, mapping and personal histories .
+'SAIL AWAY' considered connections through travel, trade, mapping and personal histories.
 The materials used represent the unknown links we have with the past and each other, connecting us to all of the people who have handled the materials in the past.
 Boats are often symbolic of the transition from the material to the spiritual world, acting as carriers for our dreams and vessels for our adventures.
-Eight hundred people contributed by making and adding their boats to the flotilla and thousands came to see the piece.
-Sail Away was part of the HYPERLINK Festival, organised by Tate Collective, a group of 15-25 year olds who work with Tate, funded by The Paul Hamlyn Foundation.
+Eight hundred people contributed by making and adding their boats to the flotilla and thousands saw the piece.
+Sail Away was part of the HYPERLINK Festival, organised by Tate Collective, a group of 15-25 year olds who work with Tate.
+It was funded by The Paul Hamlyn Foundation.